 Most colleges require test results for admissions.
 They are given several times a year.
 Most students take the SAT Test or the American College Test (ACT's).
-Some colleges also require additional achievement tests (SAT Subject Tests).
 Registration for these tests must be completed online, and registration deadlines are generally about four weeks prior to test date.
 The SAT Test's cost is \$60.
-The ACT cost is \$66 and ACT plus writing is \$91.Fee waivers are available through guidance for students who receive free or reduced lunch.
+The ACT cost is \$68 and ACT plus writing is \$93.
+Fee waivers are available through guidance for students who receive free or reduced lunch.

 There is no way to study for these examinations, but there are ways to prepare in advance.
 Free test prep is available online through Khan Academy.
-There are books of sample tests to purchase that are similar to the College Boards and most other entrance examinations as well.
+There are books of sample tests to purchase that are similar to the CollegeBoard's and most other entrance examinations as well.
 They may be available from local bookstores or libraries.